ImFlog/tracing-playground/README.md

-# Distributed tracing for dummies
+# Tracing playground
 A distributed tracing support for the devoxx conference.

 To get started:
-- run a docker image for zipkin : `docker container run --name zipkin -p 9411:9411 openzipkin/zipkin`
+- run a zipkin server :`java -jar zipkin.jar` or `docker container run --name zipkin -p 9411:9411 openzipkin/zipkin` for docker
-- launch winemaker and warm (java applications)
+- launch dude `node dude/main.js`
-- launch spice : `go run main.go`
+- launch barman and shaker (java applications)
-- launch wine (node js application)
+- launch clerk : `go run clerk/main.go`

-- Go to [the winemaker UI](http://localhost:8080) and ask for some wine
+- Go to [the dude UI](http://localhost:8080) and ask for some white russian
 - See results on [Zipkin](http://localhost:9411/)

-For more information check out the [slides](https://github.com/ImFlog/DummyTracing/blob/master/slides/slides.pdf).
+For more information check out the [slides](https://github.com/ImFlog/tracing-playground/blob/master/slides/slides.pdf).